 Best cash back card for busy families: Blue Cash Preferred® Card from American Express

 Your high credit score can earn you an invitation to one of the most consistently generous cash back credit cards ever offered.
 "Preferred" cardmembers enjoy 6 percent cash back at US supermarkets on purchases up to $6,000 per year, 3 percent cash back on gasoline at US gas stations and 3 percent cash back at select US department stores, 1 percent cash back on other purchases.
 Terms and limitations apply.
-New cardmembers can earn 150 Reward Dollars that can be redeemed as a statement credit after making $1,000 in purchases during the first three months of Cardmembership.
+New cardmembers can earn 100 Reward Dollars, redeemable for a $100 statement credit, after making $1,000 in purchases during the first three months of Cardmembership.
 There's a $75 annual fee with this card.
 If you determine the benefits you'll receive by using this card offset the annual fee, it may be worth a closer look.
 Terms and Restrictions Apply.

 Don't lose hope if you've got one or two dings on your credit report.
 You may still qualify for the Blue Cash Everyday® Card from American Express.
 This no annual fee card features a cash back structure that still rivals the best credit cards on the market.
 Cardmembers can get 3 percent cash back at US supermarkets on purchases up to $6,000 per year, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and Restrictions Apply.

-Best "hands-off" cash back cards: Capital One Cash Rewards
+Best "hands-off" cash back cards: Capital One® Quicksilver® Cash Rewards Credit Card

-Best cash back card with flexible rewards: Chase Freedom Visa
+Best cash back card with flexible rewards: Chase Freedom®

 Chase has spared no expense over the past few years, educating consumers about the benefits of its flagship cash back credit card.
 In building Freedom's rewards structure, it swiped the best elements of the Discover Card rotating bonus categories.
-As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured spending categories.
+As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured spending categories when you activate your bonus categories and stay within spend requirements.

 But that's only part of the picture.
 You can exchange your cash rewards for gift cards or merchandise.
 If you're a really savvy shopper, you can even earn extra cash back with merchants at Chase's online mall.
-A $100 signup bonus for spending $500 in your first three months on the Chase Freedom Visa sweetens the deal.
+A limited time $200 signup bonus for spending $500 on purchases in your first three months on the Chase Freedom sweetens the deal.

-Best cash back card for focused shoppers: U.S. Bank Cash+ Visa Signature
+Best cash back card for focused shoppers: U.S. Bank Cash+™ Visa Signature®

 This year's hottest rookie cash back card has already made a play to swipe market share from Discover and Chase.
 Every three months, U.S. Bank sends its Cash+ Visa Signature cardholders a text message reminder to choose two spending categories for 5 percent cash back and another for a 2 percent rebate.
-Although you have to pick gas, groceries or drug stores for your 2 percent quarterly bonus, U.S. Bank gives you a wide selection of merchant categories for your 5 percent deal.
+Your category choices include gas, groceries or drug stores for your 2 percent quarterly bonus, while U.S. Bank gives you a selection of merchant categories for your 5 percent deal like restaurants or department stores.
+Category purchases are subject to quarterly enrollment and 5 percent category is subject to quarterly maximum spend.

 Time your purchase of airline tickets, appliances, or computers to enjoy some of the biggest possible rebates.
-If you can stand to let your cash back rebate grow, U.S. Bank will even bump your maximum reward to 6.25 percent.
+If you can stand to let your cash back rebate grow, U.S. Bank will even bump your maximum reward up.
 Just wait to request a statement credit until you've accrued $100 in rebates.
-Ask for your reward after that, and the bank will kick in a bonus $25 gift card.
-With no annual fee and no earning restrictions, this card could end up paying out some of the biggest rebates on the market.
+Ask for your reward after that, and the bank will kick in a bonus $25 gift card, limit of one per calendar year.
+With no annual fee, this card could end up paying out some of the biggest rebates on the market.

-Best cash back card for back-to-school shopping: Citi Dividend Platinum Select Visa Card - $100 Cash Back
+Best cash back card for back-to-school shopping: Citi® Dividend Platinum Select® Visa® Card

 Cash back credit cards come with their own set of ground rules.
 Especially when you're not paying an annual fee, banks will usually notch your APR toward the high end of the spectrum.
 You'll really only get the most from these cards when you pay your bill in full at the end of each statement cycle.
 Otherwise, finance charges will eat most of your rebate.
 Pay your bills on time, too.
 Missing a payment could mean losing your accrued rebates.
 Just treat your new cash back credit card like it's the debit card connected to your checking account.
 That way, you'll enjoy bonus cash throughout the year.